 Looking for more outdoor workouts?
 Check out UncoverLA’s The Best Outdoor Workouts in L.A. for Angelenos Missing the Gym.

 Did you know that Third Street Promenade in Santa Monica hosts Salsa Familia?
 It’s the Westside’s largest meet-up for salsa lovers and it happens every Sunday night at 6 PM.
-See website for details.
+See website for details to confirm it’s still happening.

 No Time to Die is out and if you need more of a James Bond fix check out the Petersen Automotive Museum’s exhibit Bond in Motion, which features original cars from the James Bond franchise.
 See the 1964 Aston Martin DB5 used in 5 Bond films since 1995 and the 1977 Lotus Esprit S1 (aka “Wet Nellie”) that converted to a submarine in the Spy Who Loved Me.
 Tickets are required.
 See website for prices and times.